DirectoryTree/LdapRecord-Docs/laravel/v3/auth/restricting-login.md

 php artisan make:ldap-scope OnlyAccountingUsers
 ```

-Now inside of the generated scope, we will limit the query to only
+Now inside the generated scope, we will limit the query to only
-return users who are contained inside the our `Accounting` OU:
+return users who are contained inside our `Accounting` OU:

 ```php
 <?php